edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 ### Rate Enforcer Tab {/*rate-enforcement-view*/}

 A rate limit enforcement event identifies each instance that a set of requests exceed a rate limit.
 This type of event starts when a rate limit is exceeded.
-A Security App's configuration determines the duration for this event.
+The time period defined within a Security App's **Rate Rule** tab determines the duration for this event.

 Analyze rate limit enforcement events to: